panubo/docker-templater/README.md

 # Templater

-Simple templating with environment variables for Docker using Jinja2 templates.
+Simple templating with environment variables for [Docker](http://docker.io) using [Jinja2](http://jinja.pocoo.org) templates.

 ## Usage

 All environment variables are available within the template context.
-If you specify a `--env-file` these variables will be loaded in addition to the current environment.
+If you specify `--env-file` then those variables will be loaded in addition to the current system environment.

 ```